GAYLE Gets Ready For The 'Barbie' London Premiere

 How did you end the night?

-I ended the night with McDonald’s chicken selects and I’m going to have as many of them as I can before I go home because they don’t have them where I’m from.
-And, of course of course, a hot fudge sundae.
-And I also watched Friends on Netflix because it’s not on Netflix at home so I have to watch it as much as I can while I’m here.
+I ended the night with McDonald’s chicken selects.
+I’m going to have as many of them as I can before I go home because they don’t have them where I’m from.
+And, of course, a hot fudge sundae.
+I also watched Friends on Netflix because it’s not on Netflix at home, so I have to watch it as much as I can while I’m here.

 ‘Barbie’ and its official soundtrack is out worldwide on July 21.